gummybuns/cerami/docs/getting_started/customizing_datatypes.rst

 While DynamoDB is limited in the datatypes it accepts, Cerami was built to easily create unique columns that can be translated back into one of the types required by DynamoDB.

 All :doc:`DynamoDataType <../api/datatypes/base_datatype>` objects include a :doc:`Mapper <../api/mappers/index>` object whose purpose is to transform a models column to and from the format supported by DynamoDB.
 For example, DynamoDB supports numbers as columns, but these values must be converted to strings before submitted to the database.
-Looking at the `NumberMapper`:
+Looking at the `IntegerMapper`:

 .. code-block:: python

-    class NumberMapper(BaseDatatypeMapper):
+    class IntegerMapper(BaseDatatypeMapper):
         def resolve(self, value):
             """convert the number into a string"""
             return str(value)